bookofdom/gateway-ui/README.md

 artifacts are never stored in shared Docker volumes and never persist across builds.
 This ensures clean, consistent, and repeatable production builds.

+To output production build artifacts to a specific location, replace `/path/to/output` below with your desired destination folder.

+    docker-compose run --rm -v /path/to/output:/app/dist build_production

 ## Further Reading / Useful Links
 * [ember.js](http://emberjs.com/)